RESEARCH STARTER

 World War II (1939–45), as well as the decolonization of Vietnam, the Philippines, and other countries in the area, greatly altered the balance of power in the region.
 The sea was critical to the Japanese invasion of China and Southeast Asia during the 1930s.
 It became a military theater between the Allies and Axis powers as part of the Pacific Theater of World War II.
 After the war ended in 1945 with the defeat of the Japanese Empire and Nazi Germany, Western democracies stationed naval ships and built ports and military bases on the sea.
 The United States and its allies wanted to contain the China’s Communist government, which had taken over the country in 1949 under the leadership of Mao Zedong, from subsuming Taiwan, Hong Kong, the Philippines, South Korea, Vietnam, Thailand, and other nations.

-The nations bordering the sea and the super powers were able to maintain a relative state of maritime peace and order through international negotiated agreements.
+The nations bordering the sea and the superpowers were able to maintain a relative state of maritime peace and order through international negotiated agreements.
 China's economy grew significantly during the second half of the twentieth century, turning the country into an economic powerhouse, which affected its need for open access and control of shipping lanes and the world’s largest oil consumer, sparking tensions in the region.
 Ongoing tensions between Taiwan and China over the political status of Taiwan further complicated the situation.

 South China Sea Today

 Beginning in 2000, China began establishing and attempting to assert sovereignty over islands in the sea, contributing to tensions in the region.
 The Philippines and South Korea harassed Chinese flagged boats in 2011.
-The United States also sought to preserve its own open access in the South China Sea.
+The United States also sought to preserve open access in the South China Sea.
 Its navy held maneuvers, sometimes coordinating with militaries from China’s neighbors, to assert US economic and geopolitical interests.

 The United States and allies raised issues about Chinese military aggression in the South China Sea, while China countered that it was simply asserting its own sovereignty.
-The Chinese government responsed, in part, by deploying two naval destroyers, two frigates, and a supply ship into the South China Sea in May 2016 for comprehensive combat drills in response to US naval deployments and strengthening diplomatic and military ties with China’s rival neighbors.
+The Chinese government responded, in part, by deploying two naval destroyers, two frigates, and a supply ship into the South China Sea in May 2016 for comprehensive combat drills in response to US naval deployments and strengthening diplomatic and military ties with China’s rival neighbors.
 This contributed to a growing fear among world leaders that despite economic ties between the United States and China, miscalculations, acts of unilateral aggression, or just plain mistakes could spark violent confrontations that could grow out of control.
 In 2009, a Chinese submarine collided with an American destroyer, highlighting the possibility of dangerous accidents that could be misinterpreted.
 Chinese aircraft and ships are increasing their harassment of US intelligence and surveillance aircraft and ships in the sea.
 Exacerbating the tensions is China’s construction of artificial islands for military purposes in the South China Sea hundreds of miles off China’s coast.
 Other countries are getting into the act.
 In 2014, for example, Taiwan spent $100 million in the South China Sea to build airplane and ship facilities.

 The buildup of the Chinese military in the South China Sea that began in the 2010s continued into the next decade.
 In 2022, the United States Navy said that China had armed its artificial islands, which are positioned in key areas of the South China Sea, with antiship and antiair missiles and jamming equipment intended to deter and disrupt foreign operations in the sea.
-By that time the US estimated that China had militarized at least three islands.
+By that time, the US estimated that China had militarized at least three islands.
 The US Navy considered China's military buildup in the South China Sea to be the largest amassing of military assets in the area since World War II.
 The islands, which were equipped with airfields and other key military infrastructure, operated as staging areas that allow the Chinese military to exert its influence in the South China Sea far beyond what the previous mainland bases allowed.

 Other incidents throughout the early 2020s ensured that tensions remained high in the South China Sea.
 At that time, China claimed sovereignty over 90 percent of the sea's area, a claim that infringed on the exclusive economic zones (EEZs) of Vietnam, Malaysia, Brunei, Indonesia, and the Philippines.
 The navies of the US and China continued to confront each other periodically, leading to occasional close calls.
 For example, in October 2023, a Chinese fighter jet allegedly flew within ten feet of a US bomber.